NordicWayInterchange/interchange/demo/single-node/README.md

 Click on the three dots on the fat right to see the details of the delivery including the [Endpoint](../../GLOSSARY.md#endpoint) to connect to in order to receive messages.

-You have to use the service provider client to receive messages.
+You have to use the service provider client to receive messages, as described in [Listening to messages](#listening-to-messages).

 ## Using the service provider client
 The script `./a_service_provider_client.sh` runs the service provider client, a test client we provide for [Service Providers](../../GLOSSARY.md#service-provider)
 Try running `./a_service_provider_client.sh --help` to see the different options.
 The client can also be used for sending and receiving messages.

 ### Register a Capability

+If you already registered a capability using the portal, you can skip this section.

 In order to be able to publish messages on the node, a [Capability](../../GLOSSARY.md#capability) and a [Delivery](../../GLOSSARY.md#delivery) has to be created.
 We'll start by adding a Capability.